Zaneham/Ternary_inference/paper/PAPER.md

 Balanced ternary offers something binary neural networks cannot: a native representation of "no information."

-In our quantisation scheme, 67% of all weights become zero.
+In my quantisation scheme, 67% of all weights become zero.
 These zeros are not merely an efficiency optimisation.
 They are the model literally encoding: "I have no learned connection between these neurons.
 I have no information to contribute here."

 Consider what this means at the weight level: